ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 ## Creating a Spotify Account

 To start using Spotify, you need to create an account.
-Follow below steps to create an account:
+Follow the steps below:

 1. Open the **Spotify** app.
 2. Tap **Sign Up**.